sammy0055/NaeCommerce/README.md

 # NaeCommerce
-A SaaS application for e-commerce store
+A SaaS application for e-commerce stores